 You may qualify for equitable relief if you meet all of the following conditions.

-3. Your spouse (or former spouse) did not transfer property to you for the main purpose of avoiding tax or the payment of tax.
-See Transfers of Property To Avoid Tax, earlier, under Relief by Separation of Liability.
+- Your spouse (or former spouse) did not transfer property to you for the main purpose of avoiding tax or the payment of tax.
+Refer to Relief by Separation of Liability for more information about Transfers of Property to Avoid Tax.

-5. You did not pay the tax.
-However, see Refunds, later, for situations in which you are entitled to a refund of payments you made.
+- You did not pay the tax.
+However, see Refunds, below, for situations in which you are entitled to a refund of payments you made.

-6. You establish that, taking into account all the facts and circumstances, it would be unfair to hold you liable for the understatement or underpayment of tax.
-See Factors for Determining Whether To Grant Equitable Relief, later.
+- You establish that, taking into account all the facts and circumstances, it would be unfair to hold you liable for the understatement or underpayment of tax.
+See Factors for Determining Whether to Grant Equitable Relief, below.

-d.
-You establish that you were the victim of abuse before signing the return, and that, as a result of the prior abuse, you did not challenge the treatment of any items on the return for fear of your spouse's retaliation.
+- You establish that you were the victim of abuse before signing the return and that, as a result of the prior abuse, you did not challenge the treatment of any items on the return for fear of your spouse's retaliation.
 If you meet this exception, relief will be considered although the deficiency or underpayment may be attributable in part or in full to your item.

 If you request relief after the 3-year period, but within 2 years from the time you paid the tax, the refund cannot be more than the tax you paid within the 2 years immediately before you filed your request for relief.

 The IRS will consider all of the facts and circumstances in order to determine whether it is unfair to hold you responsible for the understatement or underpayment of tax.
-The following are examples of factors that the IRS will consider to determine whether to grant equitable relief.
-The IRS will consider all factors and weigh them appropriately.
+IRS will consider all factors and weigh them appropriately.

 The following are examples of factors that may be relevant to whether the IRS will grant equitable relief.

-· Whether you received a significant benefit (beyond normal support) from the unpaid tax or item causing the understatement of tax.
-(For a definition of significant benefit, see Indications of Unfairness for Innocent Spouse Relief on page 6 of Pub 971.)
+- Whether you received a significant benefit (beyond normal support) from the unpaid tax or item causing the understatement of tax.
+(For a definition of significant benefit, see Indications of Unfairness for Innocent Spouse Relief in Pub 971.)

 In the case of an income tax liability that arose from an understatement of tax, the IRS will consider whether you did not know and had no reason to know of the item causing the understatement.
 Reason to know of the item giving rise to the understatement will not be weighed more heavily than other factors.
 Actual knowledge of the item giving rise to the understatement, however, is a strong factor weighing against relief.
 This strong factor may be overcome if the factors in favor of equitable relief are particularly compelling.